Malaria Vaccines

 In a phase 1 study, the ProC6C-AlOH/Matrix-M vaccine candidate elicited the highest levels of functional antibodies, meriting further investigation.

-BNT165 mRNA Malaria Vaccine - BioNTech is building the first vaccine for malaria based on mRNA technology to eradicate mosquito-borne illness.
-The phase 1 clinical trial evaluates the safety, tolerability, and exploratory immunogenicity of the 3-dose vaccine candidate BNT165b1 and is expected to enroll 60 U.S. volunteers with no malaria history.
+BNT165e mRNA Malaria Vaccine candidate—BioNTech is developing the first malaria vaccine based on mRNA technology to eradicate mosquito-borne illness.
+The phase 1 clinical trial will evaluate the safety, tolerability, and exploratory immunogenicity of the 3-dose vaccine candidate.
+In March 2025, the U.S. FDA placed a clinical hold on the phase 1/2a study.
+BioNTech's Malaria project was first announced in July 2021.

 Ocean Biomedical has been awarded a new patent for a parasite target called PfCDPK-5.
 This target could potentially prevent the parasite at multiple stages in the malaria cycle in a multivalent mRNA-based malaria vaccine.
 In addition, recent studies in Nature identified PfGARP as a target of human antibodies that kill up to 100% of parasites in vitro.